frank4591/DecentralizedAI/README.md

 At least the data would be shared so others can still use it to train their own models.

 ## Will transaction fees be too high?
-Fees in Ethereum are low enough for simple models: a few cents as of July 2019.
 Simple machine learning models are good for many applications.
 As described the previous answer, there are ways to keep transactions simple.
 Fees are decreasing: Ethereum is switching to proof of stake.